Here are some of the unique strengths of non-monogamous relationships

 In consensual non-monogamous relationships, jealousy is expected, but its expressed addressed and navigated in a creative proactive manner.

 Maintaining a sense of independence

-Another area where polyamorous couples tend to excel, is allowing their partners to maintain a sense of independence outside of their relationship.
-Monogamous couples are more likely to sacrifice their own needs for the sake of their relationship, while polyamorous couples put their own personal fulfilment first.
+Another area where polyamorous couples tend to excel is allowing their partners to maintain a sense of independence outside of their relationship.
+Monogamous couples are more likely to sacrifice their own needs for the sake of their relationship, while polyamorous couples put their own personal fulfillment first.

 The biggest thing that is worthy of appreciation about the polyamorous couple is that they focus on knowing what their needs are and get their needs met in creative ways relying more on friends or multiple partners instead of putting it all on one person’s shoulders.

 Once [monogamists] get into a relationship, they tend to value their romantic partner above everyone else and rest all their expectations from their significant other.

 The idea here is not to endorse any one kind of relationship and also there is no one size fits all when it comes to love and intimacy.